pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ### Clarifications on Nonexistence Proofs

-This document updates Section 4.1 of {{!RFC6840}} to include "NS or DELEG" types in type bitmap as indication of a delegation point, and generalizes applicability of ancestor delegation proof to all RRtypes that are authoritative at the parent (that is, both DS and DELEG).
+This document updates Section 4.1 of {{!RFC6840}} to include "NS or DELEG" types in the type bitmap as indication of a delegation point, and generalizes applicability of ancestor delegation proof to all RR types that are authoritative at the parent (that is, both DS and DELEG).
 The text in that section is updated as follows:

 An "ancestor delegation" NSEC RR (or NSEC3 RR) is one with: